Anmitsu Hime: Plot

 Anmitsu is a beautiful princess living happily at the Amakara Castle.
-The only thing is that she is a tomboy and doesn't act very ladylike.
+She is a tomboy and doesn't act very ladylike.
 When Anmitsu turns ten years old, her parents present her with a tutor named Castella, who's from the Pudding Kingdom, in hopes of getting Anmitsu more serious about being a princess.
 Nonetheless, Anmitsu is still up to her usual antics and frequently escapes from the castle to have fun.
 However, she learns many things about the world outside the castle and about life in general in her adventures.
 She also makes new friends and continues to cause trouble for the royalty in Amakara Castle.